Skip to main content

 Cottage Food Law

-This law does not allow indirect sales (wholesale, retail stores, etc), but there is no sales limit and it is very easy and inexpensive to start using the law.
+Indirect sales (wholesale, retail stores, etc) are not allowed, but there is no sales limit, and it is very easy and inexpensive to get registered.

 Selling Where can you sell homemade food products?

-At all venues (including your website or other advertising venues), you must visibly notify the customer that your products were prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority, and that the food may contain allergens.
+Whenever and wherever you are selling (including your website, advertisements, your home, etc.), you must inform the customer with a sign or notification that says: “This food was prepared in a kitchen that is not subject to regulation and inspection by the regulatory authority and may contain allergens”

 Starting a cottage food business?